SHEscher/scilaunch/README.md

 The project structure can be populated with other programming languages (`R`, `matlab`, etc.) as well.

+Check out the `scilaunch` [documentation](https://shescher.github.io/scilaunch)  🚀 for more information.

 ## Getting started

 ### Install `scilaunch`